Epigenomics and Epigenetics Research

 Social epigenomics is an emerging area of research in cancer development.
 Individuals living in disadvantaged neighborhoods are often exposed to chemical and non-chemical stressors, both physical (e.g., noise pollution, lack of green space) and social (e.g., food desert, violence or threat of violence, discrimination, residential segregation and psychosocial stress).
 Health disparities may arise not only because of higher levels of exposure to environmental hazards among certain population groups, but also as a result of the synergistic effect of exposure to multiple environmental hazards and social stressors.
 Operating through epigenomic changes, adverse social and environmental experiences early in life may predispose an individual to dysfunctional physiological response and to future stressors in adulthood.

-This webpage from the National Human Genome Research Institute (NHGRI) explains what the epigenome is and what it does, discusses what the epigenome consists of and whether the epigenome is inherited.
+This fact sheet from the National Human Genome Research Institute (NHGRI) explains what the epigenome is and what it does, discusses what the epigenome consists of and whether the epigenome is inherited.
 It also reviews imprinting, what can cause the epigenome to change, and how these changes contribute to cancer risk.

 - NIH Common Fund Epigenomics Program